Sandwich Panel Testing

 This test method performs a through-the-thickness tensile test of a sandwich panel.
 The strength of the core, a face sheet, or the core-facesheet bond, whichever is weaker, is determined.
 All four faces of the bonding block can be used.

-This test method complies to the same standard as the 2" Flatwise Tensile fixture but uses smaller bonding blocks and specimens.
+This test method complies to the same standard as the 2 in.
+Flatwise Tensile fixture but uses smaller bonding blocks and specimens.
 Both fixtures can use cylindrical bonding blocks.